How to Shop Around for a Mortgage: A Step-By-Step Guide

 Find at least three lenders

-As we said above, you’re going to want to get quotes from at least three lenders.
-If you don’t have any specific lenders in mind, it’s a good idea to ask family and friends for recommendations.
+As we said above, you’re going to want to get quotes from multiple lenders, at least three.
+If you don’t have any specific lenders in mind, it’s a good idea to ask family and friends for mortgage lender recommendations.
 Barring that, you can also read online reviews and research lenders until you find a few that make you feel comfortable.

 Gather your financial documents